igm503/Statistical-Analysis-in-Political-Science/README.md

 for measuring the "strength" of a participant's moral evaluations, and those questions are about abortion and genetic engineering, which are more politically charged than I'd like the questions to be.

+An appendix contains an introduction to MLE, ologit, gologit, and MLE estimation of those models.

 ## Moral Foundations

 This is a critical examination of Moral Foundations Theory.
 I give a theoretical argument against Moral Foundations Theory and investigate whether survey